jvdev-sys/jvdev-sys/README.md

 - 👋 Hi, I’m @jvdev-sys
 - 👀 I’m Interested in getting a job as a mobile or web developer
-- 🌱 I’m currently learning javascript and React Native
+- 🌱 I’m currently learning javascript, css, html, Node.js, express, Ajax and React Native
 - 📫 How to reach me : jorgelucasbastosdaveiga@gmail.com

 <!---